octobercms/october/tests/README.md

 # Plugin testing

+Plugin unit tests can be performed by running `phpunit` in the base plugin directory.

+### Creating plugin tests

 Plugins can be tested by creating a creating a file called `phpunit.xml` in the base directory with the following content, for example, in a file **/plugins/acme/blog/phpunit.xml**:

     <?xml version="1.0" encoding="UTF-8"?>